Perth : Melbourne : Paris : London : New York : Tokyo : Long Island : Buckinghamshire : Madrid : London : Kent

 1918 - Curious letters from Monty Marks and Sidney Rielly.
 The end of WWI celebrated at the Savoy Hotel

-1 January, Monty arrived in England and for the first few days stayed at the Savoy with Sidney Rielly.
+1 January, Monty arrived in England and for the first few days stayed at the Savoy Hotel with Sidney Rielly.

 [note: Colonel Frederick Browning, the manager of the Savoy secretly worked directly for “C”, the SIS chief, Mansfield Smith-Cumming.]